erizov/Professor/semester_9/lecture_62_observability_advanced/synthetic_monitoring/README.md

 ### Comprehension

 1. Can you explain how Synthetic Monitoring works in your own words?
-2. What is the key insight or technique that makes Synthetic Monitoring efficient?
+2. What is the key insight or algorithm that makes Synthetic Monitoring efficient?

 ### Analysis